Submitted by Kurt Brouwer of Fundmastery

 The International Monetary Fund has just dropped a bombshell, and nobody noticed.

 For the first time, the international organization has set a date for the moment when the “Age of America” will end and the U.S. economy will be overtaken by that of China.

 And it’s a lot closer than you may think.

 According to the latest IMF official forecasts, China’s economy will surpass that of America in real terms in 2016 — just five years from now.

 But, if that concerns you, don’t worry.
 Despite the gloomy reports, the U.S. is likely to remain the world’s largest national economic power for many years to come.
 And, if we would stop wearing wearing cement shoes while running against competitors in lightweight Nikes, it wouldn’t even be close, but that’s a story for a different day.

 A trillion here; a trillion there

-up, we’re #2 at $14.62 trillion and China is a distant #3
+We’re #2 and China is a distant #3

 A straight up comparison shows China is far behind us.
 However, the IMF report used an alternative way to measure economic output called purchasing power parity (PPP).

 Purchasing power parity: what the heck is that?

 Purchasing power parity (PPP) attempts to compare economies that have very different price levels for basic goods and services.
 The most famous example of using PPP is the Big Mac Index which is described by the Economist this way:

 This chart from the CIA World Factbook shows the world’s economic powerhouses in terms of GDP, as adjusted for purchasing power parity.
 According to this, the EU is #1, the U.S. is a close #2 and China is still #3.
 This data is from 2010.

 Source: CIA World Factbook